 Zellar purchased Hieshetter’s former chiropractic office on West John Street in Newberry and renovated the interior with a spa-like comfort that creates a calm sense of well being.

 Zellar is highly passionate about chiropractic care and about health in general.
 “Chiropractic is a great way to start looking at your body as a whole,” she said.

 One look at Zellar, who is petite and admits she doesn’t weigh a whole lot even “when soaking wet” could leave a burly Yooper logger, for example, wondering if she’s capable of adjusting him.
 She assures them she can.

 “It’s a finesse; it’s an art,” she said.
 “A person my size should be able to adjust any size person.”

 It’s a hands-on method with no body rotation, Zellar said.
 Instead, she will study a patient’s posture, check their spine with a device that detects heat and inflammation, feeling the position of the spine, watching the patient move, and using an x-ray to visualize the structure of the spine.
-The x-ray uses a minimum amount of radiation to create a digital picture of the spine, revealing where and how the bones are misaligned.
+The x-ray, which may be linked with a medical imaging platform, uses a minimum amount of radiation to create a digital picture of the spine, revealing where and how the bones are misaligned.